COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 The Department of Health announced 248 new COVID-19 cases and 264 recoveries on February 2, 2022.
-There were also four new deaths; the individuals all resided in the Eastern Health region, a male and female between 70 and 79 years of age, and a male and female over the age of 80 years.
+There were also four new deaths; the individuals all resided in the Eastern Health region, a male and female between 70 and 79 years of age, and a male and female over the age of 80.
 There are 20 people in hospital, with nine in the ICU.

 During the live media briefing on February 5, 2022, Dr. Fitzgerald announced 198 new COVID-19 cases, 372 recoveries and one new death.
 The individual was a resident of the Eastern Health region.
 Health Minister John Haggie announced that there are 734 health-care workers currently in isolation, with 219 of them isolation because they have COVID-19.

 On February 4, 2022, officials announced 258 new COVID-19 cases and 229 recoveries.
 The province is reporting 1,746 known, active cases.
 Twenty people remain in hospital.
 One new death was reported.

 NL Health and Community Services announced 222 new COVID-19 cases and 332 recoveries on February 5, 2022.
 The number of hospitalizations remain the same.
 No new deaths were reported.

 Officials reported 110 new cases of COVID-19 on February 6, 2022.
 However, the ministry cautioned that due to adverse weather the day prior, there were only 579 tests processed within the last 24 hours, leaving the province with a positivity rate of 19%.

 On February 7, 2022, there were 166 new COVID-19 cases, 195 recoveries, and one new death.
 The individual was a male in the Eastern Health region and was between 60 and 69 years of age.
 The province is reporting 1,525 known, active cases.

 There were 210 new COVID-19 cases, 247 recoveries, and two new deaths announced on February 8, 2022.
 Dr. Fitzgerald also announced changes to the Alert Levels.
 Effective February 14, 2022, sports tournaments may restart but competitions are still prohibited, restaurants and bars can operate at 50% with a table size of 10, formal gatherings, theatres, bingo halls, gyms and arenas can operate at 50% capacity, with dancing in bars still banned.
 Effective February 11, 2022, those living within long-term care (LTC) homes can now leave the facility for family outings, as well as hair styling services within the LTC can resume, and volunteers will be allowed back inside the facilities.
 Group activities can also resume within the LTC.

 Officials reported a spike in cases on February 9, 2022, with 250 new COVID-19 cases, 155 recoveries, and two new deaths.
 The individuals were both female and between the age of 80 and 89 and were located in the Eastern Health and Central Health regions.
 There are 20 people in hospital, with seven in ICU.
 The province is reporting 1,579 known, active cases.

 The ministry announced 243 new COVID-19 cases on February 10, 2022, along with 234 recoveries.
 Hospitalizations rose by five bringing the total to 25, with eight patients in ICU.
 No new deaths were reported.